-The Larslo is a great deal ($60) for a low rain boot.
+The Larslo is a great deal for a low rain boot.
 It's not too awkward looking, and it comes up high enough to keep out precip without constricting the ankle.
-They're easy to get on and off (definitely easier than the snugger Bogs Carson) and feature reliable traction.
+They're easy to get on and off and feature reliable traction.
 But we couldn't give this boot any awards because we have two qualms with the boot, both of which have to do with the grey stripe on the side.
 We wish this midsole layer weren't so spongy (because you can feel whatever you're walking on) and we wish it weren't light grey (because it messes up the otherwise svelte aesthetic).

-The Larslo boots are water resistant all the way up their 6.125" shaft.
-So you can wear them in up to 6 inches of water - but if you do you'll almost certainly get splashed (or worse).
+The Larslo boots are water-resistant up their 6.125" shaft.
+You can wear them in up to 6 inches of water - but if you do you'll almost certainly get splashed (or worse).
 They keep the rain out, but we've even jumped in shallow puddles with these boots and gotten some water inside.

-So if you're a puddle-jumper or you need to be in deeper water regularly, you'll be better served by any of the higher boots (especially the Baffin Enduro, Muck Boots Chore, or Arctic Sport).
+If you're a puddle-jumper or you need to be in deeper water regularly, you'll be better served by any of the higher boots.
 But if these are for just around town, the Larslo boots are a great height.

 Getting a little too close to the edge for comfort...

-No other boot (except maybe the Alpha Muddy) was this flexible, and after long days on rough terrain, we felt the difference.
+This is one of the most flexible boots in the test, and after long days on rough terrain, we can feel the difference.
 We wish they were just a little stiffer because then they might have edged out the highly rated Bogs Carson, but as of now, we only recommend these boots if you're not planning on getting out of the city with them.

 We could definitely feel rough terrain through the sole of this less-than-sleek boot.